-By default, all targets are compatible to all distribution sets.
-This means, every valid distribution set, that has the required software modules assigned, can be assigned for installation to all available targets.
-However, some targets might not support the content of the distribution set, but the assignment of it is possible with Bosch IoT Rollouts, nevertheless.
+By default, all targets are compatible with all distribution sets.
+This means that every valid distribution set that has the required software modules assigned can be installed on all available targets.
+However, some targets might not support the distribution set's content; the assignment is possible with Bosch IoT Rollouts, nevertheless.

-To avoid such wrong assignments and for the sake of user guidance, it is possible to restrict the general compatibility using target types and define for presumably different types of targets the specific types of distribution sets that they are compatible with.
+To avoid such incorrect assignments and for user guidance, it is possible to restrict general compatibility using target types and define, for presumably different target types, the specific distribution sets they are compatible with.

 Table of contents: